dwp/ssm-parameter-store/README.md

 the `-d` deletes the plain text version of the file you edited.

+### Add keys

+The `add-key` script is for use on first 'seal' when creating a new repository.
+It's design is to pull pubkeys from a known repo, add add them to the pubkeyring of the repo.

+If you have already commited files to be encrypted by git-secrets, you should `reveal` and `hide` your secrets, to allow everyone in the keyring to do the same.
+Otherwise you can seal new files.

 ## Secret-Builder
 Locally built & ran Docker container, that improves the usage of this format for some users.